hubmapconsortium/search-api/local-development-instructions.md

 ## Start the server

-Both methods below will run the search-api web service at `http://localhost:5005`.
+Either methods below will run the search-api web service at `http://localhost:5005`.
+Choose one:

 #### Directly via Python